Lviv street cleaner carries on shovelling snow after Shahed drone explodes, video goes viral

 Advertisement:

-Quote from Olha: "My coworker and I were standing there.
+Quote from Olha: "My colleague and I were standing there.
 I was cleaning the bus stop.
 I didn't know anything was going to fly in.
-Then we were told to run and it flew right over our heads.
+Then we were told to run, and it flew right over our heads.
 There was a dull but very loud explosion.

 I thought it was a mine, but the police officer said it was a Shahed."